observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 ## TL;DR

-We propose implementing an API that allows multi-tenant users to create, read, update and delete Prometheus alerting and recording rules.
+We propose implementing a multi-tenant API that allows users to create, read, update and delete Prometheus alerting and recording rules.

 ## Why